 Under stipulations with the MPSC and KCC, Great Plains Energy and KCP&L maintain common equity at not less than 30% and 35%, respectively, of total capitalization (including only the amount of short-term debt in excess of the amount of construction work in progress).
 KCP&L's long-term financing activities are subject to the authorization of the MPSC.
 In March 2010, the MPSC authorized KCP&L to issue up to \$450.0 million of long-term debt and to enter into interest rate hedging instruments in connection with such debt through December 31, 2011.
 KCP&L utilized \$400.0 million of this amount with the issuance in September 2011 of 5.30% unsecured Senior Notes maturing in 2041.
-In December 2011, KCP&L filed a request with the MPSC for authorization to issue up to \$300.0 million of long-term debt and enter into interest rate hedging instruments in connection would replace the authorization which expired on December 31, 2011.
+In December 2011, KCP&L filed a request with the MPSC for authorization to issue up to \$300.0 million of long-term debt and enter into interest rate hedging instruments in connection which expired on December 31, 2011.

 In December 2010, FERC authorized KCP&L to have outstanding at any time up to a total of \$1.0 billion in short-term debt instruments through December 2012, conditioned on KCP&L's borrowing costs not exceeding the greater of: (i) 4.25% over LIBOR; (ii) the greater of 2.25% over the prime rate, 2.75% over the federal funds rate, and 3.25% over LIBOR; or (iii) 4.25% over the A2/P-2 nonfinancial commercial paper rate most recently published by the Federal Reserve at the time of the borrowing.
-The authorization is subject to four restrictions: (i) proceeds of debt backed by utility assets must be used for utility purposes; (ii) if any utility assets that secure authorized debt are divested or spun off, the debt must follow the assets and also be divested or spun off; (iii) if any proceeds of the authorized debt are used for non-utility purposes, the debt must follow the non-utility assets (specifically, if the non-utility assets); and (iv) if utility assets financed by the authorized short-term debt are divested or spun off non-utility assets); and (iv) if utility assets financed by the authorized short-term debt are divested or spun off non-utility, a proportionate share of the debt must also be divested or spun off.
+The authorization is subject to four restrictions: (i) proceeds of debt backed by utility assets must be used for utility purposes; (ii) if any utility assets that secure authorized debt are divested or spun off, the debt must follow the assets and also be divested or spun off; (iii) if any proceeds of the authorized debt are used for non-utility purposes, the debt must follow the non-utility assets (specifically, if the non-utility assets financed by the authorized short-term debt are divested or spun off to another entity, a proportionate share of the debt must also be divested or spun off.
 At December 31, 2011, there was \$773.0 million available under this authorization.